Design and reporting of animal experiments

 Online courses arranged by the University of Oxford, including statistics training and data analysis

-FRAME Training Schools on Experimental Design and Statistics (report from the Training School held in Voss, Norway, 1-3 February 2016)
+FRAME Training Schools on Experimental Design and Statistics (held in Voss, Norway, 1-3 February 2016)

 The American Statistical Association has issued a statement warning scientists about undue trust on p values when evaluating treatment effects